Raphire/Win11Debloat/README.md

 - Show file extensions for known file types.
 - Align taskbar icons to the left.
 (Windows 11 only)
 - Hide or change the search icon/box on the taskbar.
 (Windows 11 only)
+- Hide the taskview button from the taskbar.
 - Disable the widget service & hide the widget (news and interests) icon from the taskbar.
 - Hide the chat (meet now) icon from the taskbar.
 - Hide the 3D objects, music or onedrive folder in the windows explorer sidepanel.
 (Windows 10 only)